 Seventeenth to Eighteenth Centuries

 Today`s decoupage is most closely associated with Far East lacquer work which was mainly done on furniture.
 Oriental lacquered objects became very trendy and were in great demand.
-Due to a lack of quality products to fill the demand, Venetian lacquerers referred to as depentore started making fake lacquer (lacca contrafatta).
+Due to a lack of quality products to fill the demand, Venetian lacquerers referred to as departure started making fake lacquer (lacca contrafatta).
 Artisans also began to employ apprentices to perform the tasks of hand-coloring well-known artists` engravings and prints.
 They then cut out the items and glued them to object surfaces that were being decorated.

-Finally they lacquered the items many times.
+Finally, they lacquered the items many times.
 The objects and furniture that the artisans produced were meant to closely resemble the fascinating work that traders were selling from Japan and China.
 At the same time that this was occurring, wealthy people were hiring master painters to decorate the furniture, ceilings and walls in their homes.

 Most people could not afford to hire master painters so the poor man`s arts (l`arte del povero) was discovered.
 Instead of hiring an actual artist people merely cut out famous artists` drawings, glued them onto the surface they were decorating and applied coats of lacquer to the top.
 They ended up with a product which was very similar to the actual artist`s work.